alexander-kastil/az-204/demos/07-secure-solutions/02-managed-identity/readme.md

 ## Demos

 1. Use System assigned Managed Identities to access Key Vault
-2. Use MI in Function App to access Key Vault (optional)
+2. Use Managed Identity in Function App to access Key Vault

 ## Readings